PSYCHOL 1001 - Psychology IB

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

-Required Resources1) Digital Resource: Connect for Passer & Smith (2015)
+Required Resources1) Digital resource: Connect for Passer & Smith (2013)

-The Passer & Smith text and Connect digital resource will be essential tools for completing the courses Psychology 1A and 1B.
+The Passer & Smith textbook and Connect digital resource will be essential tools for completing the courses Psychology 1A and 1B.

 For additional information regarding required resources please refer to the relevant Undergraduate Program Handbook at the following link: